-Business requirements are not Solution or Stakeholder requirements and will not talk about the solution’s functionality.
-If you would like to learn more about Functional and Non-Functional requirement, check out my extensive post on the subject.
+Business requirements are not Solution or Stakeholder requirements and will not discuss the solution’s functionality.
+If you want to learn more about Functional and Non-Functional requirements, check out my extensive post on the subject.

 Business Requirements Case Study “Two-Wheels”

-Bicycle manufacture with original name Two-Wheels is a medium-sized business based in the EU.
-There are around 50 staff members includes engineers, administration and sales staff.
-It is leading in recreational and city bicycles in central EU.
-But they see electric bikes gaining popularity and would like to keep with the trend.
+Bicycle manufacturer with the original name Two-Wheels is a medium-sized business based in the EU.
+There are around 50 staff members, including engineers, administration and sales staff.
+It is leading in recreational and city bicycles in the central EU.
+But they see electric bikes gaining popularity and would like to keep up with the trend.
 The aim is to have a 65% automated robotics line to assemble these new bicycles.

 The business has established a plan to address the increasing demand for electric bicycles.
 The project is at an early stage of exploration and feasibility.
-The project’s first step is to evaluate business needs for the project and present them in the committee as a business case.
-The ultimate goal is to build the prototype and test it in the market.
+The project’s first step is to evaluate the business needs of the project and present them to the committee as a business case.
+The ultimate goal is to build and test the prototype in the market.
 If successful, continue with establishing an assembly line.

 What Is Requirement Engineering?

-Any project, or more broadly an idea, should have its” wish list”, and the more clearly these are understood, the higher the likelihood of success in the project.
+Any project, or more broadly an idea, should have its “wish list”, and the more clearly understood, the higher the likelihood of success in the project.

 In essence, requirements are the project’s goal and business; therefore, without them, you do not know if you are successful and when you have completed the project.